uaauaguga/ez-prediction/README.md

   - If you want to perform feature selection, make sure only use data in training set.
 Also, if you use whole training set for feature selection, then use these features for classification, the resulting cross validation performance will be over estimated, and only performance on testing set makes sense.

 ### Model fitting
+- Note that R packages distinguish regression tasks and classification tasks data type of the response variable.
+This is different from sklearn, which provide seperated API for classification and regression tasks.
+- If your response is factor in `R`, it will perform  regression, or if your response is a numeric vector, it will perform regression
+- So for classification, make sure your input response variable is a vector of R factors
 - Logistic regression, SVM, random forest or gradient boosting?
   - All is OK.
   - If you emphasis interpretability rather than performance, use logistic regression.
-  - If you want your model to tolerate dirty data (minimal preprocessing), and expect good performance, use tree-based method (random forest or gradient boosting).
+  - If you want your model to tolerate dirty data (minimal preprocessing), run fast, and expect good performance, use tree-based method (random forest or gradient boosting).
   - SVM is also a good choice under most situation.

 #### Parameter tuning